United States: Music

 American folk music encompasses numerous music genres, variously known as traditional music, traditional folk music, contemporary folk music, or roots music.
 Many traditional songs have been sung within the same family or folk group for generations, and sometimes trace back to such origins as the British Isles, mainland Europe, or Africa.
 The rhythmic and lyrical styles of African-American music in particular have influenced American music.
 Banjos were brought to America through the slave trade.
 Minstrel shows incorporating the instrument into their acts led to its increased popularity and widespread production in the 19th century.
 The electric guitar, first invented in the 1930s, and mass-produced by the 1940s, had an enormous influence on popular music, in particular due to the development of rock and roll.
 The synthesizer, turntablism, and electronic music were also largely developed in the U.S.

 Elements from folk idioms such as the blues and old-time music were adopted and transformed into popular genres with global audiences.
 Jazz grew from blues and ragtime in the early 20th century, developing from the innovations and recordings of composers such as W.C.
 Handy and Jelly Roll Morton.
 Louis Armstrong and Duke Ellington increased its popularity early in the 20th century.
 Country music developed in the 1920s, bluegrass and rhythm and blues in the 1940s, and rock and roll in the 1950s.
 In the 1960s, Bob Dylan emerged from the folk revival to become one of the country's most celebrated songwriters.
 The musical forms of punk and hip hop both originated in the United States in the 1970s.

-The United States has the world's largest music market, with a total retail value of $15.9 billion in 2022.
+The United States has the world's largest music market, with a total retail value of $15.9 billion in 2022, and is the largest exporter of music.
 Most of the world's major record companies are based in the U.S.; they are represented by the Recording Industry Association of America (RIAA).
 Mid-20th-century American pop stars, such as Frank Sinatra and Elvis Presley, became global celebrities and best-selling music artists, as have artists of the late 20th century, such as Michael Jackson, Madonna, Whitney Houston, and Mariah Carey, and of the early 21st century, such as Eminem, Britney Spears, Lady Gaga, Katy Perry, Taylor Swift and Beyoncé.